ITLimJiaWei/ID-ASG-2/README.md

 I was sure to keep my code well documented, especially my style.css file because it is quite lengthy and contains all the CSS for every page in SWiki.
 This is so if anyone else were to view my work, they would be able to understand the purpose of that section of code easily.

-UPDATE: 4/1/2021: I made large changes to the wireframes for the website such as swapping out static images with video embeds and changing stale paragraphs of text with accordions using Bootstrap v5.0's Accordion Component.

 Adobe XD Destop: https://xd.adobe.com/view/4eabc554-cc89-43b5-a31e-fb32b5ea5727-1bf8/

 Adobe XD Mobile: https://xd.adobe.com/view/9145998b-8b9a-43b3-95cb-6bae090be846-c416/